architkannan/atliq-sales-analytics-excel/README.md

 - **[New product launches](https://github.com/archietk/SalesAnalyticsExcel/blob/main/New%20Products%20Sold%20in%202021.pdf)**: What products were introduced in 2021?
 - **[Market leaders](https://github.com/archietk/SalesAnalyticsExcel/blob/main/Top%205%20Countries%20Sales%202021.pdf)**: Which 5 countries achieved the highest net sales in 2021?

-### **Insights**
-Through this analysis, AtliQ Hardwares can:
-- Identify opportunities for improving customer engagement.
-- Strategically expand operations in high-performing markets.
-- Optimize inventory planning and product launches.

 ---